Diseases associated with the endocrine system. Endocrine system

 • coreopsis grandiflora has bright yellow petals on tall stems that bloom throughout the summer;

-• coreopsis pink is distinguished by its finely textured leaves and pink flowers with a yellow centre;
+• pink coreopsis features finely textured leaves and pink flowers with yellow centers;

-• coreopsis vertikylata is gaining popularity, which is so called because of the special carving on the surface of the leaves (which are also very thin).
+• Coreopsis verticilata, which is so called because of the special carvings on the surface of the leaves (which are also very thin), is gaining popularity.
 The flowers are very thin, but bloom profusely.

-More recently, another variety was bred - coreopsis red: photos show the beauty of this plant:
+More recently, another variety was bred - red coreopsis: the photos show all the beauty of this plant:

 Growing coreopsis from seeds: planting and caring for the plant

-Due to low performance, drought tolerance and long flowering, the plant is very often used as a border in flower beds in a sunny position.
-Growing coreopsis from seeds is the most commonly used type of propagation, especially since the care of the plant is not difficult.
+Due to its low performance characteristics, drought resistance and long flowering, the plant is very often used as a border in flower beds in a sunny location.
+Growing coreopsis from seeds is the most commonly used type of propagation, especially since caring for the plant is not difficult.

-After planting, young seedlings should be carefully watered until they are established - after that they are quite resistant to drought.
-Many of the flowers do not loosen well, so it's okay if you cut them off, but only after the first wave of flowers has disappeared.
+After planting, it is necessary to carefully water the young seedlings until they become stronger - after this they are quite resistant to drought.
+Many of the flowers do not loosen well, so it’s okay if you cut them, but only after the first wave of flowers has disappeared.
 They will recover fairly quickly.
-If you notice that the bush began to bloom very little, this is a signal that it urgently needs a transplant (usually it is produced no more than once every 3-5 years).
+If you notice that the bush has begun to bloom very little, this is a signal that it urgently needs replanting (usually it is done no more than once every 3-5 years).

-The temperature regime required by the plant varies depending on the variety and type of plant, because not even all coreopsis varieties are perennials.
-Many varieties that have been recently bred have not yet been tested for hardiness.
+The temperature regime required by the plant varies depending on the variety and type of plant, because not even all varieties of coreopsis are perennials.
+Many varieties that were recently bred have not yet been tested for hardiness.

 Also from external conditions, as well as the type and age, the size of the bush will also depend.
-It will bloom best in full sun, but you can grow Coreopsis in partial shade just as well.
+It will bloom best in full sun, but you can equally well grow coreopsis in partial shade.
 Plants can get a little skinny in partial shade, but they will adapt over time.
-In areas with intense drought and hot weather, coreopsis prefers to rest in the afternoon shade for some time.
+In areas with intense drought and hot weather, coreopsis prefers to rest for a while in the afternoon shade.

-Most Coreopsis strains are very easy to grow from seed without much concern for soil quality and acidity.
+Most varieties of coreopsis are very easy to grow from seeds, without particularly worrying about the quality and acidity of the soil.
 You can plant seedlings - this must be done indoors a month and a half before the last expected frost.
-And you can sow them already in open ground.
-All varieties of coreopsis, except hybrids, are able to reproduce independently.
-Planting coreopsis for seedlings is carried out in light structured soil at home at the end of February.
+Or you can sow them already in open ground.
+All varieties of coreopsis, except hybrid ones, are capable of reproducing independently.
+Coreopsis is planted as seedlings in light structured soil at home at the end of February.
 If organized proper care for coreopsis at this stage, then by May you can get magnificent flowering bushes that are suitable for border groups and landscaping balconies and loggias.

 It is necessary to pick seedlings in the phase of 2 true leaves.
-To do this, you can use peat pots with a diameter of up to 10 cm.
+For this you can use peat pots with a diameter of up to 10 cm.

 Coreopsis varieties with descriptions and photos

-All varieties of this plant are very popular with gardeners - and yet there are not so few of them, at least a hundred pieces.
-The following are coreopsis varieties with photos and brief characteristics, which will allow you to choose the right variety for the garden.
+All varieties of this plant are very popular among gardeners - and there are not so few of them, at least a hundred of them.
+The following are varieties of coreopsis with photos and brief characteristics, which will allow you to choose the appropriate variety for the garden.

 Coreopsis whorled - bushy, elegant and branched

-Coreopsis whorled is a bushy yet very elegant and branchy perennial with three partly open threadlike leaves arranged in opposite pairs or triplets.
-The foliage is a bit like the cosmos bipinatus flower.
+Coreopsis whorled is a bushy, but at the same time very elegant and branched perennial with three slightly open thread-like leaves located in opposite pairs or triplets.
+The foliage looks a bit like the cosmos bipinatus flower.
 It can be up to 90 centimeters long and 60 centimeters wide, spreading slowly along a thin underground stem (or rhizome).
-The flower heads are about five centimeters across and both flowers (disk and ray) are yellow.
-The flowers grow prolifically in loose clusters on thin, veiny stems from early summer until the first frost.
+The flower heads are about five centimeters across and both flowers (disc and ray) are yellow.
+The flowers grow in abundance in loose clumps on thin, stringy stems from early summer until the first frost.

-The most popular variety "Moon Bundle" grows up to 60 centimeters in length and has small inflorescences of a light yellow hue, 2.5 centimeters in diameter.
+The most popular variety, “Moon Bunch,” grows up to 60 centimeters in length and has small light yellow inflorescences 2.5 centimeters in diameter.
 They bloom profusely on lacy foliage.

-In nature, coreopsis whorled is found in the southeastern United States - in the states of Virginia, Maryland, Tennessee, Arkansas, and also in North Florida.
-There you can meet them in dry and thin forests on open pine lands.
+In nature, whorled coreopsis is found in the southeastern United States - in the states of Virginia, Maryland, Tennessee, Arkansas, and also in Northern Florida.
+There you can find them in dry and thin forests in open pine lands.

-To maintain the health of the plant, we advise dividing the roots every three years.
-It is in this way that coreopsis whorled most often reproduces - usually in winter or early spring.
+To maintain plant health, we recommend dividing the roots every three years.
+It is in this way that whorled coreopsis most often reproduces - usually in winter or early spring.
 You can also plant seeds - they germinate two to three weeks after sowing.
-And then, as usual, a photo of the varieties:
+And then, as usual, photos of varieties:

 Coreopsis grandiflora - for young and inexperienced gardeners

-Coreopsis grandiflora will grace your garden for several years.
-It will be a great start for young and inexperienced gardeners, but more experienced colleagues will appreciate its reliability, ease of cultivation and the ability of the flower to go well with almost everything.
-This variety grows in almost any soil, even shallow, lean or chalky.
+Coreopsis grandiflora will decorate your garden for several years.
+It will be an excellent start for young and inexperienced gardeners, but more experienced colleagues will appreciate its reliability, ease of cultivation and the ability of the flower to go well with almost everything.
+This variety grows on almost any soil, even shallow, lean or chalky.

-You can propagate the flower by dividing the bush or growing from seeds.
-If you don't want the plant to propagate itself with its seeds, simply trim or remove the flower head before the process begins.
+The flower can be propagated by dividing the bush or growing from seeds.
+If you don't want the plant to reproduce itself using its seeds, simply trim or remove the flower head before the process begins.

 The color of the petals is bright yellow.
 Height varies from 18 to 25 centimeters.
 The flowering period is from mid-summer to early autumn (sometimes earlier).

-Since coreopsis grandiflora tolerates low-fertility soils and withstands intense heat, it often manages to take root in urban environments, and even in gardens located on rooftops (a very common occurrence in Lately).
-It is also able to tolerate the salt and wind of a maritime climate.
-If the lumps of the plant do not divide, then usually the flower does not live longer than two to three years.
+Since coreopsis grandiflora tolerates low-fertility soils and withstands extreme heat, it often manages to take root in urban environments, and even in rooftop gardens (a very common occurrence in lately).
+It is also able to tolerate the salt and wind of a coastal climate.
+If the plant clumps do not divide, then usually the flower does not live longer than two to three years.
 The beauty and grace of flowers are shown in the photo:

 Coreopsis dye: yarn dye or hot drink?

-Coreopsis dye is the most famous of the annual varieties.
-It is often found in Canada, Northeast Mexico, and much of the US (especially the Great Plains and the Southern states, where it is often referred to as "calyopsis").
-It often grows in turbulent areas - for example, near roads and fields.
+Coreopsis tinctalis is the best known of the annual varieties.
+It is often found in Canada, Northeastern Mexico, and much of the United States (especially the Great Plains and southern states, where it is often called "calyopsis").
+It often grows in unsettled areas - for example, near roads and fields.

-The bush grows quickly enough and reaches a maximum growth of up to one meter (minimum - only 30 centimeters).
-The leaves are pinnatipartite, glabrous and tend to a thin, upper part of the plant, where numerous flowers, 4 centimeters in diameter, sit on thin stems.
-The flowers are shiny and yellow with a maroon or brown center. different size.
+The bush grows quite quickly and reaches a maximum height of up to one meter (minimum - only 30 centimeters).
+The leaves are pinnately divided, glabrous and tend to the thin, upper part of the plant, where numerous flowers with a diameter of 4 centimeters sit on thin stems.
+The flowers are shiny and yellow with a maroon or brown center different sizes.
 Blooms from mid-summer.
-Small, thin seeds begin to germinate in early autumn (winter in a low rosette) or early spring.
+Small, thin seeds begin to germinate in early autumn (overwinter in a low rosette) or early spring.

 In production, this variety is used to obtain dye for yarn, and was previously used as a hot drink.
-Many women believed that if you use this bush for food, then they will definitely have a girl.
+Many women believed that if they used this bush for food, they would definitely have a girl.

-Coreopsis dye grows well in any type of soil, but gardeners believe that it still prefers sandy or well-drained soils.
-Although the variety is somewhat drought tolerant, in nature it is usually found in areas with regular rainfall.
+Coreopsis grows well in any type of soil, but gardeners believe that it prefers sandy or well-drained soil.
+Although the variety is slightly drought tolerant, in nature it is usually found in areas with regular rainfall.

-Coreopsis solaris is a perennial plant with a height of 45 centimeters and a diameter of 30 centimeters.
-It stands out among others with bright yellow, double flowers, which are collected in small baskets.
+Coreopsis sunny is a perennial plant with a height of 45 centimeters and a diameter of 30 centimeters.
+It stands out among others with its bright yellow, double flowers, which are collected in small baskets.
 The size of the flower usually does not exceed 8 centimeters.
-It grows very well, and also grows quickly and blooms profusely.
+It grows very well and also grows quickly and blooms profusely.

-The lanceolate variety is found throughout the eastern and middle west, the US and Canada (on their west coast), as well as parts of Mexico.
-The bush produces yellow flowers at the very end of summer.
-Flowers with lanceolate leaves are grown as a decorative element to decorate the garden and parks.
+The lanceolate variety is found throughout the eastern and midwestern regions, the United States and Canada (on their west coast), and parts of Mexico.
+The bush produces yellow flowers in late summer.
+Flowers with lanceolate leaves are grown as a decorative element to decorate gardens and parks.

 Was introduced to Japan as decorative look, after which they are actively used in landscaping projects - along the banks of rivers and railways.

-The stem is 15 centimeters long and the single inflorescences grow on stiff 60 cm stems.
-All available flowers are mostly yellow, but some have maroon or brown spots on the rays, some have darker leaves, and some are species dwarfs.
+The stem length is 15 centimeters, and single inflorescences grow on rigid 60-centimeter stems.
+All flowers present are mostly yellow, but some are maroon or brown spots on the rays, some have darker leaves, and some are species dwarfs.

 It produces flowers even in poor soil, which is not too rich in organic matter.
 In very fertile soils, bushes grow more foliage and fewer flowers.
-Moderate watering, can tolerate slight droughts.
+Watering is moderate and can tolerate minor droughts.

 Coreopsis pink

-Coreopsis pink is found in eastern North America, in a number of Atlantic states, as well as in Nova Scotia and Canada.
-It grows well in rooms with high humidity and in swampy areas.
-Unlike most Coreopsis, the flowers range from pure white to pink.
+Pink coreopsis is found in eastern North America, in several Atlantic states, as well as in Nova Scotia and Canada.
+It grows well in high humidity areas and swampy areas.
+Unlike most coreopsis species, the flowers range from snow-white to pink.
 It is in no way related to other representatives that have red dots on their surface.

-Sun-loving coreopsis with its bright yellow and he himself resembles a luminary that will illuminate the flower garden from mid-July until the frost.
-Gardeners appreciate this flower for its unpretentiousness in care and reproduction, the ability to grow in open ground and the multicolor varieties.
+Sun-loving coreopsis with its bright yellow and itself resembles a luminary that will illuminate the flower garden from mid-July until frost.
+Gardeners value this flower for its unpretentiousness in care and propagation, ability to grow in open ground and multi-colored varieties.
 Planting and growing coreopsis will not give you much trouble.

-Of the more than 100 varieties of coreopsis, no more than 30 grow in culture.
+Of the more than 100 varieties of coreopsis, no more than 30 are grown in culture.

-Coreopsis is a shrub consisting of erect, branched stems crowned with inflorescences of yellow, yellow-brown, and red and pink flowers pinnately dissected or palmately divided.
+Coreopsis is a shrub consisting of erect, branched stems crowned with inflorescences of yellow, yellow-brown, and red and pink flowers pinnately dissected or finger-separated form.
 The most common varieties of perennial coreopsis:

 • Lanceolate.
-Bush up to 60 cm high with inflorescences yellow color up to 6 cm in diameter.
-It blooms for two months starting in July.
+Bush up to 60 cm high with inflorescences yellow up to 6 cm in diameter.
+Blooms for two months starting in July.

 • Whorled.
 A shrub up to 60 cm high that blooms all summer.
 It is distinguished by light green thin foliage.